h2oai/h2ogpt/README.md

 6. Use toolformer approach for external APIs

 ### Goals
-1. Publish on hugging face first fully open-source Apache v2 instruct dataset
-2. Publish on hugging face first fully open-source Apache v2 instruct models
+1. Demonstrate fine-tuning working on some existing corpus
-3. Demonstrate efficiency of LORA for fast and low-memory fine-tuning
+2. Demonstrate efficiency of LORA for fast and low-memory fine-tuning

 ### Code to consider including